-B. New degree programs that can be implemented following campus approval

-Proposals for new minors, credentials, emphases, concentrations, options, and certificates only need to be approved by campus constitutes and the Chancellor's office notified of these changes.
+B. New degree programs that can be implemented following only campus approval Proposals for new minors, credentials, emphases, concentrations, options, and certificates only need to be approved by campus constitutes and the Chancellor's office notified of these changes.
 New Credentials and Certificates must be approved by WSCUC, but that process can occur concurrent with campus approval.

-1. Program originators should fill out the New Undergraduate or Graduate Program form in Curriculog.
+1. Program originators should fill out the New Undergraduate or Graduate Program form in Modern Campus Curriculum.